stahnkiong/microweb_astro/src/content/post/digital-border-control.md

 **Conclusion:**

 When the world needed solutions, we delivered.
 We proved that innovation can happen anywhere, even in the most challenging times.
 We built a system that protected lives, and that's something we're incredibly proud of.

+**Follow Up - 2022-09-27**

+We shifted to Bluetooth beacons, integrating them into a comprehensive IoT solution. read more on [Evolving Border Control with Bluetooth Beacons and IoT Integration](/bluetooth-beacon-border-control)